ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity_guide/custom_experiences.md

 Some experiences require highly complex solutions with custom logic.
 In these cases, use the `amp-script` component to embed features into your AMP pag.
 You can write vanilla JavaScript, or import a library such as Preact, all without sacrificing performance.
 Use it to manipulate the DOM or import personalized widgets.

 `amp-script` has a [limit of 150 kilobytes](../../../components/reference/amp-script.md#size-of-javascript-code) of custom JavaScript on each page, shared between each instance of `<amp-script>`.
-It has an [allow-list of APIs](../../../components/reference/amp-script.md#allowed-apis) and some [security features](../../../components/reference/amp-script.md#security-features) to be aware of.
+It has an [allowlist of APIs](../../../components/reference/amp-script.md#allowed-apis) and some [security features](../../../components/reference/amp-script.md#security-features) to be aware of.

-## Building Custom widgets
+## Building custom widgets

 We believe the web should be delightful, immersive and unique.
 Unique websites will require functionality and style that’s personal to their brand.
 With amp-script, you can import custom widgets anywhere in your page.
 Use these widgets to create beautiful interfaces that run on complex logic written in vanilla JavaScript, Preact, or whatever you need.
 View the [Worker DOM Preact demo here](https://github.com/ampproject/worker-dom/tree/main/demo/preact-todomvc).